Usher Syndrome in Children

 his or her eyesight, hearing, or balance.

-Key points about Usher syndrome
+Key points about Usher syndrome in children

 - Usher syndrome is an inherited problem with both hearing loss and vision loss.